-It is really set up for accommodating the kids in the holiday periods, my younger two did a 'spot the teddy bear' hunt and JJ did a classic treasure hunt round the inside of the house with fairly tough clues.
+It is really set up for accommodating the kids in the holiday periods, my younger two did a 'spot the teddy bear' hunt and JJ did a classic treasure hunt around the inside of the house with fairly tough clues.
 They all enjoyed it and got a badge each at the end.
-There was a cost of £1 each but as I have membership and this was all I paid out that day I did not mind.
+There was a cost of £1 each but as I have a membership, this was all I paid out that day and of course, I did not mind.

 The house itself is in wonderful condition and is very large, it was a pleasure to look round and it is always good to get to chat to the kids about how things were in years gone by.

 Outside the house, there is so much space that even on a busy day you have loads of room to run free and for the children to have fun.
 There are tons of walks and trails across the 8,500-acre property and this includes working farmland, woodland, formal gardens, a south lawn, Japanese water garden and even a community gardening project where there are a few animals that the children can feed.
 It is wonderful and diverse, just look -

 There are a number of places across the site where you can buy homegrown produce and flowers for a donation and it is lovely to take some home dahlias or gladioli that have been grown there.
 There are also some amazing flowers on-site and if like me you enjoy photography, you will be right at home here -